charliecao77/assignment_cloudformation/README.md

 ## Steps
 - Download and unzip file jianyuancao_assignment.zip
 - Login and Open the AWS CloudFormation Service with a Console (Register one if don't have one :-) )
-- Create an IAM user cfnadmin(with AdministratorAccess policy, Skip this step if you already login it) which will be used to run the CloudFormation Template
+- Create an IAM user cfnadmin(with AdministratorAccess policy, Skip this step if you already login with one) which will be used to run the under CloudFormation Template deployment
   - Access type - AWS Management Console access
   - Console password - Custom password
   - Require password reset - check out
   - Set permissions for IAM user cfnadmin
   - Attach existing policies directly
   - Check-in Policy name - AdministratorAccess
-- Login AWS console with the user cfnadmin
+- Login AWS console with the user cfnadmin(or, the existing one with AdministratorAccess policy)
   - Open the EC2 service
-  - navigate to Key Pairs(show on the left side )
+  - navigate to Key Pairs(show on the left side of the window )
   - Click the button [Create Key Pair] and fill out the name 'LoginAssignmentEC2' in the popup window, and Create
   - Change the Key file LoginAssignmentEC2.pem read only by root
     - $ chmod 400 LoginAssignmentEC2.pem